-These recommendations are for use in exterior applications with the Glen-Gery brick listed on the price sheet pages.
+These recommendations are for use in exterior applications with the Glen-Gery brick listed above.
 Contact your Glen-Gery sales representative for information about any brick not listed.
-While Diedrich Technologies Inc. products have been listed as acceptable cleaning solutions, other cleaning solutions may be used at your own risk.
+While certain products have been listed as acceptable cleaning solutions, other cleaning solutions may be used at your own risk.
 Do not use muriatic acid to clean brickwork.
 Wait seven (7) days before cleaning the masonry.
 Except as noted, follow the mixing and application recommendations of the cleaning solution manufacturer.

 Except as noted, limit cleaning procedures to the bucket and brush method described in Glen-Gery Technical Profile, Cleaning New Brickwork, and as summarized on the following page.
-If a pressure washer is used during the rinsing phase of cleaning, observe the pressure limits noted.
+If a pressure washer is used during the wetting or rinsing phase of cleaning, observe the pressure limits noted.
+If multiple Glen-Gery brick products are mixed in the wall, such that they must be cleaned simultanously, select the recommended procedure from the product with the highest Procedure Protection Level and select the recommended cleaning solution from the brick product with the highest Solution Protection Level for use on the entire wall.

-Procedure:
+Recommended Procedure:

 Bucket and brush method with the recommended cleaning solution.
 Maximum water pressure 400 psi.
+Procedure Protection Level = 2